CQMR Service Suspension

-Today, however, Oregon has no standard, automated capacity for the collection, storage, or aggregation of clinical quality metrics.
-The CQMR will fill this gap.
-It will align with national standards for the collection and calculation of quality measures.
-To support providers with different levels of technical capacity, the CQMR will offer several secure options for data submission.
+The CQMR aligns with national standards for the collection and calculation of quality measures.
+To support providers with different levels of technical capacity, the CQMR offers several secure options for data submission.

-The CQMR will be used for collecting and validating data, calculating measure results for comparison to established benchmarks, and supplying data for analytics.
-It will comply with privacy and security standards and best practices.
+The CQMR is used for collecting and validating data, calculating measure results for comparison to established benchmarks, and supplying data for analytics.
+It complies with privacy and security standards and best practices.